defoxicator/insertion-sort/README.md

-# insertion-sort
+# Insertion-sort
-Insertion sort algorithm
+Insertion sort algorithm in C++ with pseudorandomized values.